6 MIN READ

 The extra miler usually does both of these things.
 However, two separate individuals may perform these roles.

-However, for this to work, you must first identify the extra miler on your team, and then give him a central position in its workflow.
+However, for this to work, you must first identify the extra miler on your team, and then give them a central position in its workflow.

 You'll likely know lots of people who sometimes go out of their way to help others.
 There are also people who work extremely hard within their role and strive for excellence.
 And, there are people who very occasionally complete a large amount of extra work for the good of the team.